Josh Lowe Preview, Player Props: Rays vs. Guardians

 Guardians Pitching Rankings

-- The Guardians have a 3.87 team ERA that ranks fifth across all league pitching staffs.
+- The Guardians have the fifth-ranked team ERA across all MLB pitching staffs (3.85).

-- Guardians pitchers combine to surrender the third-fewest home runs in baseball (142 total, 1.1 per game).
+- Guardians pitchers combine to surrender 145 home runs (1.1 per game), the fourth-fewest in the league.

-- In his last time out on Wednesday, July 5, the right-hander tossed 4 1/3 innings against the Atlanta Braves, allowing five earned runs while surrendering 11 hits.
+- In his last outing on Monday against the Minnesota Twins, the right-hander tossed two innings, giving up six earned runs while surrendering six hits.

-- In 13 games this season, the 28-year-old has put up an ERA of 6.45, with 5.1 strikeouts per nine innings.
-Opponents are hitting .301 against him.
+- The 25-year-old has a 4.10 ERA and 6.3 strikeouts per nine innings across 33 games this season, while allowing a batting average of .260 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.